Applied Behavior Analysis Intervention

 Through social skills training, participants learn skills that assist them in developing long lasting relationships with their peers.
 Clients may learn appropriate play skills, emotional regulation, and perspective thinking.
 The goal of our social skills program is for clients to obtain skill mastery in all levels of social functioning, including interactions with their environments.

 The primary focus of our Community Integration (CI) program is to integrate children and adolescents with developmental disabilities to engage and serve as active members in society.
 Through this program, we typically serve children between the ages of 7 and 22 who require structured and supervised support beyond school settings.

 Our dedicated team of Community Facilitators will work 1:1 with clients, teaching skills such as self-advocacy, self-help, and safety awareness skills, as it pertains to accessing the community.
 In addition, clients learn social-emotional skills that can help them manage their emotions and establish long-lasting relationships.
 Clients also learn to develop interpersonal skills in preparation for vocational support programs.
 Such might include establishing flexibility and maintaining personal appearance through positive hygiene habits.

 Although there is an option for families to choose Telehealth, CI services are typically community-based and may take place in the following locations:

 We highly encourage parent or caregiver involvement during a child’s treatment plan, as parent participation may accelerate learning outcomes in children receiving ABA services.
 Through parent training, parents learn how to reinforce their child’s newly learned and developing skills by incorporating them into daily routines; this promotes generalization across multiple settings.
 Parent training sessions provide an opportunity to address specific behaviors, review child’s progress, and discuss goals, concerns, and program development.
-We offer parent training supports to all parents of children receiving ABA services, providing them with an opportunity to work 1:1 with a skilled and certified clinician to learn the fundamentals of applied behavior analysis and to learn about community inclusion and life skills enrichment activities.
+We offer parent training supports to all parents of children receiving ABA services, providing them with an opportunity to work 1:1 with a skilled and certified clinician to learn the fundamentals of Applied Behavior Analysis.

 Supported Living Services